Judy Collins: 1970s

 By the 1970s, Collins had a solid reputation as an art song singer and folksinger and had begun to stand out for her own compositions.
-She was also known for her broad range of material: her songs from this period include the traditional Christian hymn "Amazing Grace", the Stephen Sondheim Broadway ballad "Send in the Clowns" (both of which were top 20 hits as singles in both the U.S. and the U.K.), a recording of Joan Baez's "A Song for David", and her own compositions, such as "Born to the Breed".
+She also performed a broad range of material: her songs from this period included the traditional Christian hymn "Amazing Grace", the Stephen Sondheim Broadway ballad "Send in the Clowns" (both of which were top 20 hits as singles in both the U.S. and the U.K.), a recording of Joan Baez's "A Song for David", and her own compositions, such as "Born to the Breed".

-In 1971, Collins issued her second live album, Living, and the compilation album Colors of the Day: The Best of Judy Collins followed a year later.
-Collins' ninth studio album True Stories and Other Dreams (1973) found her in a contemplative mood, featuring an original song about a friend who took his own life ("Song for Martin") and another about the life of Argentine Marxist revolutionary Che Guevara ("Che").
-For her tenth studio album Judith (1975), she collaborated with producer Arif Mardin, who gave the album a sophisticated sound.
-Judith produced her biggest hit single with her mournful version of Stephen Sondheim's "Send in the Clowns", and it would become her best-selling record, eventually going platinum.
+In 1971, Collins released her second live album, Living and the compilation album Colors of the Day: The Best of Judy Collins followed a year later.
+Collins' contemplative ninth studio album True Stories and Other Dreams (1973) featured an original song about a friend who took his own life ("Song for Martin") and another about the life of Argentine Marxist revolutionary Che Guevara ("Che").
+For her tenth studio album Judith (1975), Collins collaborated with producer Arif Mardin and produced her biggest hit single with her reflective version of Stephen Sondheim's "Send in the Clowns".
+It became her best-selling record, eventually going platinum.